ocetrac/ocetrac/docs/install.rst

 Requirements
 ~~~~~~

 The only requirement is Python >=3.6.
-Other dependencies include
+The following dependencies will be installed

 * `xarray`_
 * `dask`_